-UPPER EXTREMITY ARTERIAL AND VENOUS SONOGRAPHY LABORATORY DMS 34L 1 credit (30 hours)
+DMS 34L UPPER EXTREMITY ARTERIAL AND VENOUS SONOGRAPHY LABORATORY

 This simulated laboratory is designed to expose the student to perform, evaluate and recognize the existing arteries and veins in both arms from their origin to make a visual sonographic and hemodynamic recognition of them.
 Including the tracking, analysis and search of arteries and veins of the upper extremities.